mkyadav2021/Proteus_8-bit_computer/README.md

 Units: RAM, Program Counter, Memory Address Register, Instruction Register, Register A, Register B, Output Register, Clock, Arithmetic Logic Unit (Only implemented Arithmetic Instruction as of now), Control Logic Unit.

+Update!!
+(September 28,2025)
+The output unit caused a CPU load of around 65% and program execution was extremely slow.
+So, the output unit was rebuilt from scratch and the run-time load is just 5% now.
+So, addition of addition opcodes were possible making it Turing complete.
+Opcodes for LDA, ADD, SUB, STA, LDI, JMP, JC, JZ, OUT, and HLT instructions were also added and successfully executed.

 <img width="1920" height="1080" alt="image65" src="https://github.com/user-attachments/assets/1a00fc0d-a5e0-4671-a4f7-9a539dc552d7" />